 According to Board of School Trustees approved policy, Penn High School athletes and activity members are required to travel to and from athletic contests and special events in school-approved vehicles under adult supervision provided by the Penn-Harris-Madison School Corporation.
 Students may be released to parents in extraordinary circumstance if a written request is submitted to the Athletic and Activities Office in writing for review and approval prior to departing for the event.

 SCHOOL ATTENDANCE

-In order to compete, participate in an activity or practice a student must attend the entire last two blocks or class periods of the school day.
+In order to compete, participate in an activity or practice a student must attend two blocks or class periods of the school day.
+Any unexcused absence could affect participation in an activity, practice, or competition.

 SCHOLARSHIPS